denniemok/slash-ping/README.md

 **Normalised Value = Max ( Round Down ( Original Value * Multiplier + Offset ), 0 )**

-Round-down here means taking only the integral part from the final result.
-Multiplier normalises by multiplication (default 0.8) and offset by addition (default 0, allows negative decimal values).
+Round-down here means taking only the integral part from the intermediate result.
+Multiplier normalises by multiplication and offset normalises by addition.
 Both parameters are configurable. <br>

-### 2. Name Closest Match
+### 2. Closest Name Match

-Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match (based on the first few characters of a name) on the server!<br>
+Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match on the server based on the first few characters of a name on the server!<br>

 ### 3. HEX Colour Support

 This plugin supports the colouring of chat messages with HEX codes on 1.16+ servers.<br>
-Example: `ping-self: "#e69296Your ping is #c8a2c8%ping% #e69296ms."`<br>
+Example: `"#e69296Your ping is #c8a2c8%ping% #e69296ms."`<br>

 <hr>